Ion Permeation in Nanoscale Films: Fundamental Limitation and Evaluation of Dielectric Properties: Discussion and comparison with experiment

-The rapid increase in ion permeability for $d<\lambda_m$ would not be observed for uncharged solutes such as water molecules \cite{paula1996permeation}.
-This implies that osmotic membranes, such as those used for desalination and water purification, will eventually loose selectivity, when they are made progressively thinner.
-Reducing thickness is commonly viewed as beneficial since it allows faster permeation, provided the selective film remains defect-free and maintains its intrinsic selectivity.
-However, the present results suggest that, even for perfectly defect-free films, the approach based on reducing the thickness is subject to a fundamental limitation and needs to seek a compromise between increasing water permeation rate and loosing water/salt selectivity.
+The rapid increase in ion permeability for $d < \lambda_m$ in Fig. \ref{fig:permeability}a would not be observed for uncharged solutes, even as polar as water, since their dipole self-energy shows hence permeability much weaker thickness dependence \cite{paula1996permeation}.
+This implies that low-dielectric films, such as lipid bilayers or polymer membranes used for desalination, will eventually lose selectivity when made progressively thinner, even if they remain perfectly defect-free.
+This presents a previously overlooked \textit{fundamental limitation for ion-rejecting membranes}, indicating the approach based on reducing the thickness, even with defects totally eliminated, still requires a compromise between increasing water permeation rates and maintaining high water/salt selectivity.
+Eq. \ref{P approx} may help guide such optimization.

-Intriguingly, the present analysis also suggests a way to measure dielectric characteristics of thin films and membranes, a few to a few tens of nanometers thick, based on salt or ion permeability measurement.
-This range is most common in biological cell membranes and is also targeted for separation membranes used in nanofiltration or reverse osmosis \cite{mulder2012basic}.
-The dielectric characteristics are crucial for modeling ion permeation in such membranes, yet their accurate measurements using classical dielectric spectroscopy are challenging in this range \cite{chang2019dielectric}.
-On the other hand, estimating dielectric characteristics based on fitting to physical models of local interactions, embedded in $P_{\infty}$ here, has been heavily compromised by uncertainties of the ion or pore sizes and insufficiently understood physics of ion solvation and/or steric exclusion in such systems \cite{yaroshchuk2001non, geise2014fundamental, freger2018selectivity,epsztein2020towards, freger2023dielectric, bannon2024application}.
-In contrast, the film thickness may be known or measurable with high certainty.
+As mentioned above, Eq. \ref{P approx} also offers an intriguing way to deduce dielectric constant of thin films and membranes, a few to a few tens of nanometers thick, based on measured salt or ion permeability.
+This thickness range is most common in biological cell membranes and is also targeted for separation membranes used in nanofiltration or reverse osmosis \cite{mulder2012basic}.
+Dielectric characteristics are crucial for modeling ion permeation in such membranes, yet their accurate determination using classical dielectric spectroscopy remains challenging at these length scales \cite{chang2019dielectric}.
+On the other hand, deducing dielectric properties from $P_{\infty}$ is challenging at present due to insufficient understanding of underlying physics and uncertainties in ion size, solvation, and steric effects \cite{yaroshchuk2001non,geise2014fundamental,freger2018selectivity,epsztein2020towards,freger2023dielectric,bannon2024application}.
+In contrast, film thickness can often be measured with high precision, making thickness-dependence of permeability a particularly attractive observable.

-As an example, Fig. \ref{fig:proton_lipid} presents the dependence of proton permeability on thickness reported by Paula et al. for different lipid membranes and normalized by thickness \cite{paula1996permeation}.
-The thickness was taken as that of the hydrophobic lipid part of the bilayer membranes formed by surfactant molecules and varied using surfactants differing in their hydrophobic tail length.
-The best fit to Eq. \eqref{P approx} reproduces well the measured dependence, yielding a Bjerrum length $\lambda_m=30 \pm2$ nm.
-This estimate compares reasonably with the value $\lambda_m=28$ nm corresponding to $\epsilon = 2$, commonly viewed as representative of lipids \cite{haydon1972ion}.